fakowajo123/live-traffic-cyber-threat-analysis-using-honeypot-and-elk-stack/README.md

   - Machine learning models can be trained on collected data to classify incoming threats and predict potential attack vectors, contributing to smarter defense strategies.

 - **Automated Response for Defense:**
-  - The system can be extended to respond defensively to detected threats, such as dynamic firewall adjustments, automatic blacklisting of hostile IPs, or triggering alerts for SOC investigation—making the environment proactive, not just reactive.
+  - The system can be extended to respond defensively to detected threats, such as dynamic firewall adjustments, automatic blacklisting of hostile IPs, or triggering alerts for SOC investigation—mak[...]

 ---